Dartmouth-Data-Analytics-Core/GDSC-HyperTRIBE-pipeline/README.md

 The major steps of this pipeline are as follows:

 1. Trim and align sequence libraries to genome
-2. Load alignments data to MySQL database
+2. Load alignment data to MySQL database
-3. Find RNA edit sites wtRNA-RNA approaches
+3. Find RNA A-->G edit sites against wtRNA-RNA sample

 <img src="img/rulegraph.png" alt="Alt text" width="30%"/>